 Intuit creates business and financial management solutions that simplify the business of life for small businesses, consumers and accounting professionals.
 A longtime proponent of gender diversity in the workforce and at the executive level, Intuit stepped up its efforts in recent years to attract, retain and promote technical women at the company, and to support initiatives that fill the pipeline for women in STEM starting in high school.

-Johnson & Johnson believes that attracting, developing and retaining a base of employees that reflects the diversity of their customers is essential to their success.
-They also believe success hinges on relationships with diverse professional and patient organizations, civic groups and suppliers.
-Within NCWIT, Johnson & Johnson contributes to the funding of the Workforce Alliance.
+Johnson & Johnson believes that attracting, developing, and retaining a base of employees that reflects the diversity of their customers is essential to their success.
+They also believe success hinges on relationships with diverse professional and patient organizations, civic groups, and suppliers.
+NCWIT is a partner in Johnson & Johnson's WiSTEM2D program that utilizes NCWIT Extension Services for Undergraduate Programs (ES-UP).

 KeyCorp was organized more than 160 years ago and is headquartered in Cleveland, Ohio.
 One of the nation's largest bank-based financial services companies, Key had assets of approximately $90.6 billion at June 30, 2013.